 Developing life skills that can support young people’s mental health and wellbeing has never been more important than now.
 Our wellbeing program is a holistic experiential program for Year 9 students to help them build hope, self-regulation, resilience and community mindedness, four essential skills that have been shown to support student wellbeing.
 Plus, through our inclusive team-based approach integrating students and teachers, wellbeing is now viewed and treated not only as the experience of an individual student or teacher, but as a collective.

 Additionally, there’s no greater skill needed in the 21st century world of work than that of teamwork – knowing how to engage, communicate and ‘be’ a good team member.
 The team-based focus of this program enables young people to develop the skills to enhance their interactions in the classroom, at home and in their future lives.
-Our strengths-based approach, focused on principles of positive psychology and developmental theories, can also help students build their personal portfolios.
+Our strengths-based approach focuses on principles of positive psychology and developmental theories.

 This program involves: